CavalryX/rochambeau/README.md

     else:
         return -1
 ```
-I like to think this is pretty self explanatory.
-First, I check if the values of `user` and `bot` are equal (bad names, I know), implying the game is a draw.
-If not, I check if the user is the winner by `elif`-ing the three scenarios in which the user wins.
-Last, I lazily assume that the user has lost if I haven't returned by now.
+First, check if the values of `user` and `bot` are equal, implying the game is a draw.
+If not, check if the user is the winner by `elif`-ing the three scenarios in which the user wins.
+Lastly, assume that the user has lost if program hasn't returned by now.
 The function returns 0 for a draw, 1 for a user win, and -1 for a user loss.

 ### The Selection Function
 ```